preservim/vim-wordchipper/README.markdown

 If Vim’s autoformat is active during the *Insert*, such as when using _HardPencil_ mode in the _pencil_ plugin, _wordchipper_ will force a format to the end of the paragraph when invoked.
+(Without _wordchipper_ there would be no force of a format when deleting text, despite autoformat being active.)

-You can disable this behavior in your `.vimrc` with
+You can disable the forced format in your `.vimrc` with

 ```vim
 let g:wordchipper#autoformat = 0    " default is 1